Jb05s/jb05s.github.io/_posts/2020-09-16-Attacking-Windows-Lateral-Movement-with-Impacket.md

 ---
 In this short post, I'd like to discuss a few tools available in [Impacket](https://github.com/SecureAuthCorp/impacket) and what these tools are doing "under the hood".

-__Note: The processes shown in this blog post were performed in a personal lab environment and for the sole purpose of discussing the topics covered in this post.__
+__Note: The processes shown in this blog post were performed in a personal lab environment and for the sole purpose of discussing the tools covered in this post.__

 The Situation
 ---
 So let's say you're on an internal network assessment.
-You've established an initial foothold through various means and began performing network enumeration.
-For simplicity in the blog post, to gain a foothold on the network, I'll be using [Responder](https://github.com/SpiderLabs/Responder) to capture and crack an NTLMv2 hash offline using [Hashcat](https://github.com/hashcat).
+You've established an initial foothold and obtained user credentials, and began performing network enumeration.
+For simplicity in the blog post, for obtaining valid user credentials, I'll be using [Responder](https://github.com/SpiderLabs/Responder) to capture and crack an NTLMv2 hash offline using [Hashcat](https://github.com/hashcat).

 <img src="{{ site.url }}{{ site.baseurl }}/images/attacking-windows-impacket/responder.png" alt="">